Numerical Aspects of Large Deviations: Markov Chain Monte Carlo Simulations

+This will happen in particular if largest left eigenvalue $\lambda=1$ of the matrix $W$ has multiplicity 1, i.e., the corresponding eigenspace is one-dimensional.

-This limit has to be independent of any given initial state $\myvec{y}(0)$.
+The limit Eq.~(\ref{eq:stationary}) has to be independent of any given initial state $\myvec{y}(0)$.
 The Markov process is called {\em ergodic} in this case.
 This basically means that one can reach each state from any other state by a finite sequence of transitions.
+Note that there are non-ergodic systems, a simple example is shown in Fig.~\ref{fig:non-ergoic}.